KWSNick/ScouseDaxie/README.md

 The URL for the GitHub Project is: https://github.com/KWSNick/ScouseDaxie

 The site is designed to work on any Modern Browser, but was designed and developed specifically in Google Chrome version 81.0.4044.138.
+See Browser Compatibility section with Testing for details.

 ## Credits